Stop Trying to Get Lucky — Here’s How to Design Landing Pages That Convert

 2. Make it Fast

 Sad, but true: the one thing your site visitors don’t have is patience.
-Your visitors aren’t going to stick around forever — in fact, a measly one second delay in page speed can decrease conversions by seven percent.
+Your visitors aren’t going to stick around forever — in fact, a measly one second delay in page speed can decrease conversions by 7 percent.
 Slow speeds kill conversions.

 Yes, load times on your site are that important — not only for optimal page design but for increasing conversions.
 There could be many culprits to blame for your sluggish site, like bulky code or unoptimized images.
 Unless you want a mass exodus, you’ve got to speed things up.
 Luckily, you’ve got us.
 As your web hosting gurus, we know a thing or two about how to pick up the pace.
 Try these tips: